Reproducible software environments

 removing the packages that are no longer needed from your virtual

-environment) is update the contents of the requirements.txt
+environment) is update the contents of the renv.lock file

 Environment management can be troublesome

-Software environment management is a difficult thing to get right, which is one reason why the Python community has come up with so many different ways of doing it over the years.
-(That webcomic is several years old at the time of writing and the Python environment management ecosystem has only become more complicated since.)
+Software environment management is a difficult thing to get right, which one reason why new tools and strategies continue to evolve and replace existing ones.
 Unfortunately, even if you try to follow good practices and keep your environments isolated it is possible – perhaps even likely – that you will face difficulties with installing and updating dependencies on your projects in the coming years.
 Such issues are particularly likely to appear when you upgrade your computer hardware, operating system, and/or interpreter/compiler.
 As before, this is not a reason to avoid managing your software environments altogether – or to avoid upgrading your hardware, operating system, etc!
 If you have descriptions of your environments it will always be easier to reproduce them and keep working with your software than if you need to start from scratch.
 Furthermore, your expertise will develop as you get more practice with managing your software environments, which will equip you well to troubleshoot problems if and when they arise.

 Running the code and reproducing results

-We are now setup to run our code from the newly created virtual environment:
+We are now setup to run our code from the newly created R project

 You should get a pop up window with a graph.
 However, some (but not all) Windows users will not.
 You might instead see an error like: